Dhruva: The Yaksha War

 According to the Srimad Bhagavata, once, Dhruva's step-brother Uttama went to the foothills of the Himalayas to hunt.
 However, Uttama was killed by a Yaksha.
 Uttama's mother Suruchi went looking for him, but she too was killed.

 This news reached Dhruva.
 He was enraged and so, he declared a war against the Yakshas.
 He travelled to the Yaksha kingdom of Alakapuri fought valiantly, and vanquished his opponents.
 After defeating the Yaksha soldiers, he began killing even innocent Yakshas.
 Alarmed by this, Dhruva's grandfather, Svayambhuva Manu appeared before him and bade him to stop.
 He calmed Dhruva's anger down.

 After realising his mistake, Dhruva apologised to the Yaksha king, Vaishravana.
-Vaishravana asked Dhruva for a boon, and Dhruva asked for being able to preserve his devotion towards Vishnu.
+Vaishravana asked Dhruva for a boon, and Dhruva asked for being able to preserve his devotion towards Vishnu when Uttama came back to life.